 All Directors have access to the advice and services provided by the Company Secretary whose appointment and removal is a matter reserved for the Board.
-Jack James, a non-executive director of the Company, fulfils the role of Company Secretary by, amongst other things, carrying out the following functions:
+Jack James, a non-executive director of the Company, fulfils the role of Company Secretary by, amongst other things, carrying out the following functions via Palisade Business Consulting, a firm of which he is a Partner:

-- preparing board packs, agendas and minutes and facilitating the flow of Board information between senior executives and non-executive Directors; - implementing Board policies and procedures; - liaising with the Company's nominated adviser and other professional advisers; - advising the Board, on corporate governance matters, the application of the Company's Constitution, and other applicable laws; and - inducting new Directors.
+- preparing board packs, agendas and minutes and facilitating the flow of Board information between senior executives and non-executive Directors: - implementing Board policies and procedures; - liaising with the Company's nominated adviser and other professional advisers; - advising the Board, on corporate governance matters, the application of the Company's Constitution, and other applicable laws; and - · inducting new Directors.

-The Board maintains a regular dialogue with Strand Hanson, its nominated adviser, and obtains legal, financial and other professional advice as required to ensure compliance with the AIM Rules and other governance requirements.
+The Board maintains a regular dialogue with Strand Hanson, its nominated adviser, and obtains legal, financial and other professional advice from Strand Hanson and its other advisers as required to ensure compliance with the AIM Rules, MAR and other governance requirements.